Standard on Rodent Identification

 Microchips, electronic transponders, are safe and reliable.

-B) Disadvantages - The equipment used to read the chips is fairly expensive.
-Despite what manufacturers say, the chips can be reused.
+B) Disadvantages - May be more expensive than other methods.
+Not all microchips are recommended for reuse by the manufacturer.
 In order to reuse the chips they must be sterilized by ethylene oxide.
 If not implanted properly there is a slight risk of infection.
 In a very limited number of cases, microchips may stimulate tumor growth.
+They may not be compatible with advanced imaging equipment.

 Tattooing